Claims Ukrainian grain shipped from Crimea to Turkey could test Ankara-Kyiv relations

-Ankara risks earning the ire of Kyiv if claims that Russia has started sending grain from occupied areas of Ukraine to Turkey and the Middle East via Crimea prove correct.
+Ankara risks incurring the ire of Kyiv if claims that Russia has started sending grain from occupied areas of Ukraine to Turkey and the Middle East via Crimea prove correct.

 Yevgeny Balitsky, who heads the Moscow-installed military-civilian administration in the occupied areas of Zaporizhia in southeastern Ukraine, told Russia’s Rossiya 24 news channel: “We are sending grain through Russia, and primary contracts are signed with Turkey.
 The first trains have departed through Crimea for the Middle East.”